1stQrtr_ Brequillo_ English 9

 A) By focusing on the silence of the city

-B) By emphasizing the calmness of nature
+B) By describing the stillness of the morning

 C) By using vivid imagery of people and activities